velexi-research/VLXI-Cookiecutter-Research/README.md

    $ poetry install
    ```

-3. Work on improving the cookiecutter.
+3. Make the cookiecutter better!

 ### 3.3.
 Additional Notes

 #### Updating the Cookiecutter Project Dependencies

-When using `poetry` to update the cookiecutter Python dependencies in the
+When using `poetry` to update the Python dependencies for the project template
-`{{cookiecutter.project_directory}}/pyproject.toml` file, special care is
+(contained in the `{{cookiecutter.project_directory}}/pyproject.toml` file),
-needed to work around the error caused by the templated `version` number in
+special care is needed to work around the error caused by the templated
-the cookiecutter `pyproject.toml` file.
+`version` number in the template `pyproject.toml` file.

 * Temporarily set the `version` parameter in `pyproject.toml` to a valid
   version number (e.g., `"0.1.0"`).